Basso Bikes: History

 Before registering the company, Alcide Basso started making bicycles in his family's garage in 1974, in Rettorgole di Caldogno.

 During the two-year period 1978–1979, the entry into the competition bicycle market and the international market took place: Germany became the first large market and large importers such as Brügelmann and Stier decided to order large quantities of frames.
-Basso initially made frames of steel: they acquired the Pogliaghi brand name in the late 1980s, but from 1996 they make frames of carbon fiber too.
+Basso initially made frames of steel: they later acquired the Pogliaghi brand name in 1989 and produced the Classico road and track models until 2017.
+From 1996, they make frames of carbon fiber too.

 In 1979, Eddy Merckx visits the factories with a view to developing his own racing bike brand.
 Innovations on materials are introduced with the use of a type of automotive-derived steel, more resistant to rust and then move on to the use of carbon.
 The first carbon frame was sent to the Austrian University of Graz and was the subject of a study on the torsional and bending forces of carbon frames.

 At the beginning of the 90s, racing bicycles are used at the highest levels, among others by Dimitri Konyshev, Gilberto Simoni, Massimo Strazzer and Endrio Leoni.